ex0dus-0x/binsec/README.md

 The current upstream crate is `0.2.0`, while this repository is on its way to `1.0.0`.
 Here's what's left:

 * [x] Finalize YARA rule engine
+* [x] UX improvements
 * [ ] Finalize checks for PE and MachO
 * [ ] Kernel checks for macOS and Windows
-* [ ] Add CSV/XML serialization
-* [x] UX improvements

 ## Introduction

 __binsec__ is a portable and cross-platform utility for detecting security mitigations across ELF, PE and mach-O executable formats.
-While it is able to detect the usual binary hardening features across executables, it can also check for more advanced security enhacenements, from kernel configurations to its own subset of YARA-based "adversarial" checks.
+While it is able to detect the usual binary hardening features across executables, it can also check for more advanced security enhacenements, from kernel configurations to its own subset of YARA-based "enhanced" checks.

 ## Features

 * Robust checks for a wide variety of security mitigations across ELF/PE/Mach-O binaries.
+    * Contains YARA-based enhanced checks for deeper binary insight
+    * Supports host-based kernel security checks for system insight
 * Backends [libgoblin](https://github.com/m4b/goblin) for efficient and cross-platform binary parsing.
 * Can generate serializable outputs for JSON and TOML formats for storage/logging consumption.